ian-ross/old-blog/posts/2011/10/20/tile-puzzle-search-heuristics/text.markdown

 author: Ian
 tags: AI
 published: 2011-10-20 07:15:44
-title: AI Class: Tile Puzzle Heuristics
+title: "AI Class: Tile Puzzle Heuristics"
 ---
 In an [earlier post][astar1], I presented some code for solving tile puzzles using A* search.
 In the lectures, Peter Norvig talked about